8000 Support Services

 8500 SCHOOL LUNCH PROGRAM

-The Board of Education will operate a school lunch program in the district under the direct supervision of the School Lunch Manager, who shall report to the Superintendent of Schools through the School Business Administrator.
+The Board of Education will operate a school lunch program in the district under the direct supervision of the School Lunch Manager, who shall report to the Superintendent through the School Business Administrator.

 The district shall participate in the National School Lunch Program and the Special Milk Program in accordance with the rules and regulations of each.
 The goal of the school lunch program shall be to maintain a quality and cost-effective food program which offers students nutritious and appealing foods.